Blacks at Microsoft celebrate 30th Anniversary

 “At Microsoft, we have made the long-term commitment to build and sustain a culture that fosters an inclusive working environment.
 Which will enable our employees to do their best work and serve the diverse needs of our customers around the world.
 We also are committed to engaging in and advancing diversity and inclusion conversations in communities where we believe we can help empower people”. – Toni Townes-Whitley – President, US Regulated Industries at Microsoft.

-One of BAM’s goal is to encourage black students pursue a career in technology.
+One of BAM’s goals is to encourage black students to pursue a career in technology.
 Every year the community offers a Black at Microsoft scholarship.
 This year BAM will award two US$5,000 scholarships to outstanding high school seniors.
 Who are interested in pursuing careers in technology.
 Learn more about the scholarship here.

 - This 7-in-1 smart multi-plug outlet extender does it all

 - Blacks at Microsoft (BAM) Innovation Conference 2022

 - My emotional attachment to Apple Watch Ultra

 - The Beautiful link between Technology and Football